surifirstpin/biplus_documentation/docs/User_Reports.md

 Image 1 :

-> **Note :** BiPlus Home page displays default it displays dashboard set to the homepage, depending on your requirement you can set a report or dashboard to BiPlus Home page for easy access.
+> **Note :** BiPlus Home page by default displays dashboard set to the homepage, depending on your requirement you can set a report or dashboard to BiPlus Home page for easy access.

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/master/images/homepage.png)